richjimdev/bus-mall/user_stories.md

 As a designer I want to ensure a level of quality in my design work so that users can be attracted to my brand and company.

+As a developer, I want to keep track of how many times an image is shown to have the data available for the marketing team.

+As a developer, I want to build objects to store all data for my client's products.

 As a focus group user I want to be able to easilly understand the UI of the website so I can focus on making selections.

 As a focus group user, I want to be able to see my progress in the survey so that I'm aware of how much progress I have left.